PhysForm/PhysiumFormulae-hh3/README.md

 # PhysForm
-  PhysForm is a repository to make Physium Formulae for hhk3. chack PhysForm-Tracker or PhysForm.github.io for releases!
+  PhysForm is a repository to make Physium Formulae for hhk3.
+# Check PhysForm-Tracker or PhysForm.github.io for releases!